pixability/bit-envs/src/mocha/README.md

     //...
 }
 ```

-Mocha compiler configuration supports the require (--require in the cli) config option.
-In case you want to require component files (e.g setup chai assertions) add the filesRequire entry to the rawConfig.
+Mocha compiler configuration supports the require (--require in the CLI) config option.
+In case you want to require component files (e.g. setup chai assertions) add the filesRequire entry to the rawConfig.

-The end result should look as following:
+The result should look as follows:

 ```Typescript
 {